 CHS ended their conference season as co-champs e Big 12 conference.
-They held a winning record; into tournament time with the promise of more in the near future.
+They held a winning record ; into tournament time with the promise of more in the near future.

-The '69 season was one of new records and great usiasm as the Central quintet worked toward state.
-Fine coaching and tremendous potential were the sthat guided the Maroons towards victory.
+The '69 season was one of new records and great usiasm as the Central quintet worked toward state .
+Fine coaching and tremendous potential were the s that guided the Maroons towards victory.

 BASKETBALL SCOREBOARD

 Central Opponent

 79 Rantoul 53

 78 Springfield 55

 76 Salem 45

 68 Lincoln 49

 75 Danville 58

 68 Decatur 49

 67 Batavia 47

 49 Urbana 41

-48 Bloomington 40
+48 Bloomington , 40

 43 Mattoon 46

 67 Danville 49

 71 MacArthur 43

 58 Stephen Decatur 43

 53 Urbana 39

 58 Mattoon 39

 44 Bloomington 28

-1st Turkey Tourney
+lst Turkey Tourney

 2nd Centralia Holiday Tournament

-Conference co-champs I.H.S.A.
-STATE TOURNAMENT THIRD PLACE
+nce co-champs STATE TOURNAMENT THIRD PLACE

 LEFT The Reds are amazed at Dave "Captain Nice" White's great talent of basket-making.
-LEFT ABOVE.
-Jesse McNeal shoots for two.
+LEFT ABOVE Jesse McNeal shoots for two.
 ABOVE Arberry Barnes rushes down the floor to pour the points in for Central.